Named a class actions and torts 'powerhouse' in BTI's Litigation Outlook 2014 report

 - Numerous Federal District Courts and Courts of Appeal

 Ms. McKeon began her career at Morgan Lewis in Philadelphia in 1981.
-She played an active role in the expansion of the firm's practice on the West Coast and relocated to California in 2004, where she continues her national practice.
+She helped to spearhead the expansion of the firm's practice on the West Coast and has played a key role in attracting and successfully integrating lateral groups and individual laterals that have helped to deepen the firm's capabilities across geographies.

 Ms. McKeon is admitted to practice before the U.S. Supreme Court and numerous federal district courts and courts of appeal.
-She is a member of the bar in Pennsylvania, California, and New York.
+She is a member of the bars in Pennsylvania, California, and New York.

 Real Estate and Mortgage Litigation